-Welcome to the part of England that stretches from Alnwick to Berwick upon Tweed.
-This is Northumberland — the northernmost county.
+Welcome to the area of England that stretches from Alnwick to Berwick upon Tweed.
+Part of Northumberland — the northernmost county.
 Steeped in history, this quiet and peaceful region offers great scenery, magnificent castles, beautiful beaches and a warm welcome to visitors.
-If you would like to visit Northumberland, check out the ads on our pages to help you with your vacation plans — including hotels and cottages and other holiday accommodation and packages.
+If you would like to visit, check out the ads on our pages to help you with your vacation plans — including hotels and cottages and other holiday accommodation and packages.

 Sounds of the countryside